 See the Leica Lino L2G+ self-leveling function above

 But there are times when you might need a sloped line (example, locating handrail bracket install points on a stairway).
 A pendulum lock allows you to lock the pendulum to stop it from swinging.
-Once the pendulum is locked, you can simply tilt the laser and the projected line will tilt as well.
+Once the pendulum is locked the device will no longer flash the laser if it is out of level and you can simply tilt the laser to project the line at the angle you need.
+The flip side of that is you want to make sure to disengage the pendulum lock when you need a level line.

 You will also want to engage the pendulum lock to protect the mechanism when it is not being used, in case the device is accidentally dropped or banged around in transit.